-§ 303.6 EDA-funded CEDS process.
+§303.6 Partnership Planning and the EDA-funded CEDS process.

-If EDA awards Investment Assistance to a Planning Organization to develop, revise or replace a CEDS, the Planning Organization must follow the procedures set forth in this section:

-(a) The Planning Organization must appoint a Strategy Committee.
-The Strategy Committee must represent the main economic interests of the Region and must include Private Sector Representatives as a majority of its membership.
-In addition, the Planning Organization should ensure that the Strategy Committee includes public officials, community leaders, representatives of workforce development boards, institutions of higher education, minority and labor groups, and private individuals.
-The Strategy Committee representing Indian Tribes or States may vary.
+- (a) Partnership Planning Overview.
+Partnership Planning Investments support a nationwide network of Planning Organizations to provide comprehensive economic development planning services to distressed Regions.
+EDA makes Partnership Planning Investments to enable Planning Organizations to manage and coordinate the development and implementation of CEDS to address the unique needs of their respective Regions. - (b) CEDS Process.
+If EDA awards Investment Assistance to a Planning Organization to develop, revise, or replace a CEDS, the Planning Organization must follow the procedures set forth in this section: - (1) CEDS Strategy Committee.
+The Planning Organization must appoint a Strategy Committee.
+The Strategy Committee must represent the main economic interests of the Region, which may include Indian tribes, the private sector, State and other public officials, community leaders, private individuals, representatives of workforce development boards, institutions of higher education, minority and labor groups, and

-(b) The Planning Organization must develop and submit to EDA a CEDS that:

-(1) Complies with the requirements of §303.7; and

-(2) Was made available for review and comment by the public for a period of at least thirty (30) days prior to submission to EDA. (c)(1) After obtaining EDA approval of the CEDS, the Planning Organization must submit annually an updated CEDS performance report to EDA.

-(2) The Planning Organization must submit a new or revised CEDS to EDA at least every five (5) years, unless EDA or the Planning Organization determines that a new or revised CEDS is required earlier due to changed circumstances.

-(3) Any updated CEDS performance report that results in a change of the requirements set forth in 3303.7(b)(3) of the EDA-accepted CEDS or any new or revised CEDS, must be available for review and comment by the public in accordance with paragraph (b)(2) of this section.

-(d) If EDA determines that implementation of the CEDS is inadequate, it will notify the Planning Organization in writing and the Planning Organization shall submit to EDA a new or revised CEDS.

-(e) If any part of a Region is covered by one or more of the Regional Commissions as set forth in section 404 of PWEDA, the Planning Organization shall ensure that a copy of the CEDS is provided to the Regional Commission(s).
+- others who can contribute to and benefit from improved economic development in the relevant Region.
+In addition, the Strategy Committee must demonstrate the capacity to undertake a collaborative and effective planning process. - (2) Public notice and comment.
+The Planning Organization must develop and submit to EDA a CEDS that complies with the requirements of §303.7.
+Before submission to EDA, the Planning Organization must provide the public and appropriate governments and interest groups in the relevant Region with adequate notice of and opportunity to comment on the CEDS.
+The comment period shall be at least 30 days and the Planning Organization shall make the CEDS readily available through appropriate means of distribution, electronically and otherwise, throughout the comment period.
+The Planning Organization also shall make the CEDS available in hardcopy upon request.
+EDA may require the Planning Organization to provide any comments received and demonstrate how the comments were resolved. - (3) Reports and updates. - (i) After obtaining EDA approval of the CEDS, the Planning Organization must submit annually an updated CEDS performance report to EDA. - (ii) The Planning Organization must submit a new or revised CEDS to EDA at least every five years, unless EDA or the Planning Organization determines that a new or revised CEDS is required earlier due to changed circumstances.
+In connection with the submission of a new or revised CEDS, the Planning Organization shall use its best efforts to obtain renewed commitments from participating counties or other areas within the District to support the economic development activities of the District.
+Provided the Planning Organization can document a good faith effort to obtain renewed commitments, the inability to secure renewed commitments shall not disqualify a CEDS update. - (iii)Any updated CEDS performance report that results in a change of the requirements set forth in §303.7(b)(1)(iii) of the EDA-accepted CEDS or any new or revised CEDS, must be available for review and comment by the public in accordance with paragraph (b)(2) of this section. - (4) Inadequate CEDS.
+If EDA determines that implementation of the CEDS is inadequate, it will notify the Planning Organization in writing and the Planning Organization shall submit to EDA a new or revised CEDS. - (5) Regional Commission notification.
+If any part of a Region is covered by one or more of the Regional Commissions as set forth in section 404 of PWEDA, the Planning Organization shall ensure that a copy of the CEDS is provided to the Regional Commission(s).

+[79 FR 76130, Dec.
+19, 2014, as amended at 82 FR 57054, Dec.
+1, 2017]

-§ 303.7 Requirements for Comprehensive Economic Development Strategies.
+§303.7 Requirements for Comprehensive Economic Development Strategies.